Updated

 - ½ cup olive oil

-- ¼ cup Worcestershire sauce (see note)
+- ¼ cup Worcestershire sauce gluten free if required

-- 1 tablespoon minced garlic
+- 1 tbsp minced garlic

 Instructions

-- In a bowl, whisk the soy sauce, balsamic vinegar, olive oil, worcestershire sauce, and garlic.⅓ cup low-sodium soy sauce, ⅓ cup balsamic vinegar, ½ cup olive oil, ¼ cup Worcestershire sauce, 1 tablespoon minced garlic
+- In a bowl, whisk the soy sauce, balsamic vinegar, olive oil, worcestershire sauce, and garlic.⅓ cup low-sodium soy sauce, ⅓ cup balsamic vinegar, ½ cup olive oil, ¼ cup Worcestershire sauce, 1 tbsp minced garlic

 - Add the ribeyes to a plastic bag and pour over the marinade.
 Toss to coat.